DETAILED ACTION

 Instant Application 17/243,481

-1. A method for validating a target analyte detection instrument comprising: performing a polymerase chain reaction on a first quality control using the target analyte detection instrument to produce a first quality control record; storing the first quality control record produced by the target analyte detection instrument in the target analyte detection instrument; and verifying with the target analyte detection instrument that the first quality control record stored in the target analyte detection instrument is valid; and after verifying that the first quality control record stored in the target analyte detection instrument is valid, performing a polymerase chain reaction on a first patient sample to detect a target analyte and generating run data using the target analyte detection instrument; generating with the target analyte detection instrument a first patient sample report from the run data from the first patient sample, wherein the first patient sample report indicates the presence or absence of the target analyte; and sending the first patient sample report to a hospital laboratory information system.
+1. A method for validating a target analyte detection instrument comprising: performing a polymerase chain reaction on a first quality control using the target analyte detection instrument to produce a first quality control record; storing, with a central processing unit of the target analyte detection instrument, the first quality control record in the target analyte detection instrument; and verifying with the central processing unit of the target analyte detection instrument whether the first quality control record stored in the target analyte detection instrument is valid; and after verifying with the central processing unit that the first quality control record stored in the target analyte detection instrument is valid, performing a polymerase chain reaction on a first patient sample to detect a target analyte and generating run data using the target analyte detection instrument; generating with the central processing unit of the target analyte detection instrument a first patient sample report from the run data from the first patient sample, wherein the first patient sample report indicates the presence or absence of the target analyte; generating an alert by the target analyte detection instrument when the sample turnaround time for the first patient sample is violated; and sending the first patient sample report to a hospital laboratory information system.

 1. A method for processing at least a first patient sample comprising: a) receiving a first patient sample; b) receiving a first test order by a bi-directional LIS interchange in a first file format from a hospital laboratory information system (LIS) for the first patient sample, wherein the bidirectional LIS interchange is on a target analyte detection instrument, and the bi-directional LIS interchange converts the first file format to a second file format; and c) processing the first patient sample in the target analyte detection instrument using the second file format, wherein the target analyte detection instrument generates; a first result identifying at least one pathogen in the first patient sample processed by the target analyte detection instrument; and wherein the first result is automatically reported from the bi-directional LIS interchange.